-The MW and abundance of HA are mediated by the activity of hyaluronan synthases and hyaluronidases (Fig. 4A).
+The MW and abundance of HA are mediated by the activity of hyaluronan synthases and hyaluronidases (Figure 4A).
 There are three hyaluronan synthases (HAS1, HAS2, HAS3), all of which are multifold transmembrane receptors that vary in expression, rate, and MW of the HA produced.
 HAS1 has a slower rate of synthesis than HAS2 and HAS3.
-HAS1 and HAS3 produce lower MW species, while HAS2 can produce very HMW species.^{85,86} HAS2 seems to play a particularly significant role in cell invasion and cancer progression.
-Its expression is elevated in diffusely infiltrating astrocytomas and serves as a prognostic factor.87 Elevated HAS2 correlates with lower survival in breast cancer78 and primary brain cancers.87 hyaluronidases bind tetrasaccharides, and the enrichment of arginine residues in the binding cleft suggest the importance of the carboxylic acid on HA for proper recognition.
-The hyaluronidases differ in the MW of HA they recognize as well as the MW of their cleavage products.
-Notably, HYAL2 cleaves HMW HA to ~20 kDa fragments, while other hyaluronidases cleave ~20 kDa fragments to tetrasaccharide products.
+HAS1 and HAS3 produce lower MW species, whereas HAS2 can produce very HMW species.^{85,86} HAS2 seems to play a particularly significant role in cell invasion and cancer progression.
+Its expression is elevated in diffusely infiltrating astrocytomas and serves as a prognostic factor.87 Elevated HAS2 correlates with lower survival in breast cancer78 and primary brain cancers.87

-Five hyaluronidases are encoded in the human genome (HYAL1, HYAL2, HYAL3, HYAL4, PH-20/SPAM1), and their expression and function differ by tissue type.88 Notably, PH-20/SPAM1 is expressed only in testes, while the rest of the hyaluronidases are expressed more broadly.
-Structures of human HYAL1 show that
+Five hyaluronidases are encoded in the human genome (HYAL1, HYAL2, HYAL3, HYAL4, PH-20/SPAM1), and their expression and function differ by tissue type.88 Notably, PH-20/SPAM1 is expressed only in testes, whereas the rest of the hyaluronidases are expressed more broadly.
+Structures of human HYAL1 show that hyaluronidases bind tetrasaccharides, and the enrichment of arginine residues in the binding cleft suggest the importance of the carboxylic acid on HA for proper recognition.89 The hyaluronidases differ in the MW of HA they recognize as well as the MW of their cleavage products.
+Notably, HYAL2 cleaves HMW HA to ~20 kDa fragments, while other hyaluronidases cleave ~20 kDa fragments to tetrasaccharide products.88

-Differential expression of enzymes with varying substrates, rates, and products provides a means by which cells can regulate the MW of HA within their environment and resulting shift between inflammatory/prometastatic and anti-inflammatory/anti-metastatic signals (Fig. 4B).
-While this balance remains poorly understood, recent studies are revealing the biological function of this balance.
+Differential expression of enzymes with varying substrates, rates, and products provides a means by which cells can regulate the MW of HA within their environment and resulting shift between inflammatory/pro-metastatic and anti-inflammatory/antimetastatic signals (Figure 4B).
+Although this balance remains poorly understood, recent studies have been revealing the biological function of this balance.
 As previously described, tumors are often HA-rich.
-In vitro models suggest that glioblastoma cells upregulate HA synthesis if HA is lacking in the surrounding matrix,90 and that incorporation of HA into gelatin matrices alters inhibitor sensitivity and upregulates malignancy.
-91,92 Interestingly, both HYAL2 and HAS2 gene expression are increased in mesenchymal subtype tumors, and inhibition of HAS2 gene expression results in more dependence on focal adhesion-mediated invasion.93 A similar pattern of expression is observed in highly invasive breast cancers, which express abnormally high amounts of both HYAL2 and HAS2.94 This somewhat paradoxical increase in expression of both synthases and hyaluronidases enriches the microenvironment in short, loosely bound, HA fragments.
-79 Consistent with this finding, Wu and colleagues observed that LMW HA, but not total HA, correlated with lymph node metastasis and cell invasiveness, and that both hyaluronidases and hyaluronan synthases were overexpressed.
-78 Similarly, accumulation of LMW HA and the shift toward a metastatic phenotype results from upregulation of HA synthesis and degradation in prostate cancer.
-95,96
+In vitro models suggest that glioblastoma cells upregulate HA synthesis if HA is lacking in the surrounding matrix,90 and that incorporation of HA into gelatin matrices alters inhibitor sensitivity and enhances malignancy.^{91,92} Interestingly, both HYAL2 and HAS2 gene expression are increased in mesenchymal subtype tumors, and inhibition of HAS2 gene expression results in more dependence on focal adhesion-mediated invasion.93 A similar pattern of expression is observed in highly invasive breast cancers, which express abnormally high amounts of both HYAL2 and HAS2.94 This somewhat paradoxical increase in expression of both synthases and hyaluronidases enriches the microenvironment in short, loosely bound, HA fragments.79 Consistent with this finding, Wu and colleagues observed that LMW HA, but not total HA, correlated with lymph node metastasis and cell invasiveness, and that both hyaluronidases and hyaluronan synthases were overexpressed.78 Similarly, accumulation of LMW HA and the shift toward a metastatic phenotype results from upregulation of HA synthesis and degradation in prostate cancer.^{95,96}